 Our world-leading status has been confirmed in the Research Excellence Framework (REF) 2014:

 The Astronomy Group, are world experts in the study of compact stellar objects.
 They observe x-ray and gamma-ray sources and are leaders in the Integral space mission.
-The Space Environment Physics Group within the Astronomy Group, study the Earth's upper atmosphere and magnetosphere and its interaction with the Sun.
+The Space Environment Physics Group, within the Astronomy Group, studies the interaction between the Sun and the magnetospheres and upper atmospheres of the planets in the Solar System – from the large-scale dynamics of magnetospheres down to the behaviour of the aurora on the finest scales.

 The Quantum, Light and Matter Group explores how matter interacts at the smallest and fastest scales, and is partnered with two major internationally renowned centres: the UK NanoPhotonics Centre, and the Optoelectronics Research Centre (ORC).